 We use most of our Grenache in our Esprit de Tablas and Côtes de Tablas blends each year.
 However, we feel that this is a grape whose bright fruit, spice and acidity lends itself well to bottling as a single-varietal wine as well.
 Grenache seems to improve more dramatically with vine age than any other grape we grow, and although we didn't produce our first single-varietal Grenache bottling until 2006, we have made one most years since.

-The grapes for our 2016 Grenache were grown on our certified organic estate vineyard.
+The grapes for our 2016 Grenache were grown on our certified organic and biodynamic estate vineyard.

 The 2016 vintage, while still marked by drought, saw better rainfall than the four previous years, and the vineyards showed good health through most of the growing season.
 That season started with a very early budbreak and continued warm weather spurred our earliest-ever beginning to harvest, on August 18th.
 But beginning mid-August, three cool weeks slowed the ripening for all but our earliest grapes, and allowed them to reach flavor and phenolic maturity with slightly above-average hang time.
 The resulting vintage shows excellent concentration but is also quite approachable, with open-knit textures and appealing juiciness.